wistia/wistia-open-docs/_posts/oembed.md

 embedType | string | Only applicable to videos and playlists.
 Accepts `iframe`, `api`, `seo`, `popover`, `playlist_iframe`, `playlist_api`, and `open_graph_tags` (videos only). width | integer | The requested width of the video embed.
 Defaults to the native size of the video or 360, whichever is smaller. height | integer | The requested height of the video embed.
 Defaults to the native size of the video or 640, whichever is smaller. handle | string | Only applicable to "api", "seo", and "playlist_api" embed types.
 Sets the javascript handle.
-Default is "wistiaEmbed" for medias and "wistiaPlaylist" for playlists. popoverHeight | integer | Only applicable to "popover" embed type.
+Default is `wistiaEmbed` for medias and `wistiaPlaylist` for playlists. popoverHeight | integer | Only applicable to "popover" embed type.
 The requested height of the popover.
 Defaults to maintain the correct aspect ratio, with respect to the width. popoverWidth | integer | Only applicable to "popover" embed type.
 The requested width of the popover.
 Defaults to 150.